build-wars/texmod/trunk/OTM_GUI/bin/README_English.txt

 How to get OpenTexMod work?

-There are two ways how OpenTexMod can intercept the DirectX connection:
+There are three ways how OpenTexMod can intercept the DirectX connection:
+(Do NOT use more than one method simultaneously!)

-1) (recommended) Add the games-binary through the menu Games->"Add game" For Steam see below.
+1) Add the games-binary through the menu "Main->Add game" For Steam see below.

+    known problems: Guild Wars (Win XP)

+2) Start the game directly through OTM though the menu "Main->Start game through OTM" or
+    "Main->Start game through OTM (with command line)".
+    The game start immediately.

-2) Copy the d3d9.dll (from the OpenTexMod directory) into the game directory.
+3) Copy the d3d9.dll (from the OpenTexMod directory) into the game directory.
     Some games load a dll first from their own directory before they look up the system directory.
     Only for these games this method will work.
     WARNING: never copy this dll into your system directory!!

+    known problems: Guild Wars

-If you have chosen one of the two methods, you simply start OpenTexMod and afterwards the game.
-There is no need to (and either you can't) start the game through OpenTexMod.
+If you have chosen the first or third method, you simply start OpenTexMod and afterwards the game.
+Do NOT start the game through OpenTexMod.

 If the game starts and all works fine, a new tab opens immediately in OpenTexMod.
 In this tab you can now mod the game.
 Press the "update" button to commit